 Where can you load your Rav Kav?

 I recommend loading it in central bus stations and train stations.
 But, there are loading points all around the main cities, wherever you see the “Charge your Rav Kav here” sign.
 In Jerusalem, there are plenty of points on Jaffa Street and inside the Old City.
 In Tel Aviv, there are some points around Rothschild Boulevard and a lot of points near Gordon Beach.
+You can also load your Rav Kav by using the machines at the new Dan Kal light rail stations.
 You can load money with shekels or a credit card.

 How do you validate your ticket?

-- On buses – You can either validate it at the bus driver’s stand or use one of the Rav Kav scanners inside the bus.
-Though, in some buses, those scanners don’t work, so you’ll need to go to the driver.
-Place your card on the card scanner and wait for the green light, which tells you that you’ve paid for the ride.
+- On buses – There are several Rav Kav scanners on every internal bus.
+Place your card on the card scanner and wait for the green light, which confirms you’ve paid for the ride.

 - On trains – Simply place your Rav Kav on the station barrier, and it should open.
 You’ll need to swipe the card again at your exit station so it can calculate how much you need to pay.
 If you don’t have money on your card, you’ll need to load it at the station.

-- On the light-rail train in Jerusalem – Place your Rav Kav on the scanner when entering the train and wait for the green light, which tells you that you’ve paid.
+- On the light-rail train in Jerusalem – Place your Rav Kav on the scanner when entering the train and wait for the green light, which confirms you’ve paid.

 Useful public transportation apps for your trip in Israel